proactionlab/fmroi-docs/docs/overview.md

 2. **Control of image visualization aspect:** This section enables users to define various aspects of image visualization.
 Users have the flexibility to choose colormap, threshold, transparency, cursor position, and stacking order of images.
 These controls allow for customization and adjustment of the visual representation of the neuroimages.

-3. **ROI generation and manipulation section:** This section is divided into three tabs:
+3. **ROI design and manipulation section:** This section is divided into three tabs:

     - **ROI Table:** Provides a detailed overview and management of the created ROIs, allowing users to easily modify and organize them.
     - **Gen ROI:** Offers tools and functionalities for generating ROIs, simplifying the complex process with user-friendly options.